 Deacon Ken Markwalter was raised in an evangelical church and was called to faith as a teenager.
 He began attending Covenant in 2010 and has enjoyed the opportunity to serve in the following ways: leading adult Sunday School classes, speaking at the men's breakfast, leading men's retreat discussions, assisting with a children’s Sunday School class, serving on the youth group leadership committee, assisting with various youth events and projects, and he has also participated in several diaconal maintenance projects.
 He and his wife Barb have a daughter, LeeAnn and a son, Ethan.
 In his free time Ken enjoys skiing, golfing and fellowship with others.

 Deacon David Schmidt has been a lifelong attender of Covenant since his birth in 1983.
 He was raised in a Christian home with God-fearing parents and has been a been Christian as long as he can remember.
 It was at the age of 28 he fully came to recognize God's love, grace, and mercy.
 Currently, David is head of the set-up committee for church events and serves as an usher, softball player/coach, and Junior Church teacher.
-David lives in Harleysville with his wife Joy.
+David lives in Harleysville with his wife Joy and son Nicholas.
 He enjoys taking walks, reading, vacationing in Ocean City, NJ and following all of the Philadelphia sports teams.